A Penalized Inequality-Constrained Approach for Robust Beamforming with DoF Limitation: ADMM Algorithm for P-ICMV Beamformer

 \section{ADMM Algorithm for P-ICMV Beamformer}

-Problem \eqref{eq:opt_picmv} is actually a convex second-order cone program (SOCP), and the well-studied interior point method \cite{mehrotra1992implementation} can be used to solve it.
-However, the computational efficiency of the interior point method is too high in many adaptive beamforming applications such as in an embedded system with limited processing \cite{Doclo2015Magzine,Liao2015bcd,Liao2016admm}.
-Recent theoretical progress on the convergence and convergence analysis \cite{Hong2017} for the ADMM algorithm provides an alternative way to solve problem \eqref{eq:opt_picmv} in an efficient manner.
-In this section, we first reformulate \eqref{eq:opt_picmv} as a convex SOCP with smooth objective function and then develop a low computational complexity algorithm to solve it using the ADMM algorithm.
+Problem \eqref{eq:opt_picmv} is actually a convex second-order cone program (SOCP), and the well-studied interior point method \cite{ye2011interior} can be used to solve it.
+However, the computational efficiency of the interior point method is too high in many adaptive beamforming applications such as in an embedded array system with limited processing~\cite{Doclo2015Magzine,Liao2015bcd,Liao2016admm}.
+Recent theoretical progress on the convergence and convergence analysis~\cite{Hong2017} for the ADMM algorithm {\black provides an alternative way to efficiently solve problem~\eqref{eq:opt_picmv}.} In this section, we first reformulate~\eqref{eq:opt_picmv} as a convex SOCP with smooth objective function and then solve it based the ADMM algorithm.

 By introducing extra optimization variables $t\in\mathbb{R}$ and $y\in\mathbb{R}$, problem \eqref{eq:opt_picmv} is equivalently reformulated as

 Notice that problems \eqref{eq:opt_picmv} and \eqref{eq:opt_picmv_t} have the same optimal $\mathbf{w}^*$, and the optimal $\epsilon_k^*, \forall k$ for problem \eqref{eq:opt_picmv} can be extracted from the optimal $(\mathbf{w}^*,y^*,t^*)$ for problem $\eqref{eq:opt_picmv_t}$, given as $\max_{\phi\in\Phi_k}\{(|\mathbf{a}_\phi^H\mathbf{w}^*| + \delta y^*)/ c_\phi \}\leq\epsilon_k^*\leq t^*/\gamma_k$.
 To derive the ADMM algorithm for problem~\eqref{eq:opt_picmv_t}, we first introduce auxiliary variables $\{y_\theta,z_\theta\}$ and $\{y_\phi,z_\phi\}$ as